Dacid99/LinkDroid-for-Linkwarden/README.md

 ### How to Contribute Translations

+*via weblate*

+Go to [the project's weblate page](https://hosted.weblate.org/projects/linkdroid-for-linkwarden/) and add missing translations.

+Feel free to add languages if one is missing!

+*via gitlab/github*

 1. Fork this repository
 2. Create a new directory in `app/src/main/res` named `values-{language-code}`
 3. Copy `app/src/main/res/values/strings.xml` to the new directory